lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 Interestingly, this contract did *not* fail.
 Effectively, the children were contractually betrothed until the second child's 14th birthday, they were not *required* to act before this.
-However, under the then (and still) current laws in magical Britian, there was (is) no legal distinction between a marriage and a betrothal - thus from a *legal* perspective the children were married.
-This fact probably actually contributed to the noteriety of the situation, as the families insisted the marriage remained unconsumated, and thus that they *could* break it but were holding back out of concern for the children's welfare.
+However, under the then (and still) current laws in magical Britain, there was (is) no legal distinction between a marriage and a betrothal - thus from a *legal* perspective the children were married.
+This fact probably actually contributed to the notoriety of the situation, as the families insisted the marriage remained unconsummated, and thus that they *could* break it but were holding back out of concern for the children's welfare.
 While there is no reason to doubt the veracity of either family, researchers have expressed considerable doubt over whether or not any such attempt to break the contract would in fact have worked.

-The SSM contract differs from other marriage contracts in several ways that make it a distict category of event worth separate consideration.
+The SSM contract differs from other marriage contracts in several ways that make it a distinct category of event worth separate consideration.

 * In an SSM, the contract terms are unknown to everyone, including the Originating Participants.
 * The SSM is *always* created verbally, generally in the form of promises exchanged.
-* The SSM always produces a detectable effect, that is there is always a societally recognized sign produced that the Participants are in fact now married.
+* The SSM always produces a detectable effect, that is there is always a societally recognised sign produced that the Participants are in fact now married.
   - Where the SSM happens in modern European society, this typically takes the form of wedding rings spontaneously appearing on the participants' fingers.
 These rings resist being removed.